 “Located just a few minutes away from Disney World in Kissimmee, Florida, Fortune Star offers a plush lifestyle with comfortable living.”

-The first phase of the development is a 11 storey building overlooking the Magic Kingdom of Disney World.
+The first phase of the development is an eight storey building overlooking the Magic Kingdom of Disney World.
 It features a two level shopping area, three storey parking space and seven floors of 1- and 2-bedroom apartments.

 The second phase of the development is an 18 storey building while the third phase is a 20 storey building.